Pacific-salmon-assess/SalmonLRP_WCVI_CK/SCChumStudy/README.md

 * Shapefile of Conservation Units for Chum, from https://open.canada.ca/data/en/dataset/f86c0867-d38d-4072-bd08-57cbbcbafa46

 ### runSouthCoastChum.R
 Master script to run LRP Retrospective Analyses.
+Set working directory to SalmonLRP_RetroEval/SCCChumStudy folder to run (or make an .Rproj file in this folder).

 ### prepare_data.R
 Prepares data for retrospective analysis, including infilling of raw escapement data and creation of stock-recruit brood table.